njsfield/FAC-FMC/README.md

 * POSTGRES_URL is needed to run queries to the database
 * POSTGRES_URL_TEST is the url of your test database
 * NODE_TLS_REJECT_UNAUTHORIZED=0 Turns off SSL authentication for development purposes.
 * SAVE_AUDIO_PATH needs a trailing slash and is the place where you store all the .wav files.
+* TRANSCRIBE_SPEECHMATICS_KEY and ID are your Speechmatics API key, trial key can be obtained from https://app.speechmatics.com/register

 ## RUNNING

 * Start your Postgres server

 * Create a database called 'fmc'